droundy/thesis-pommerenck/ising/referee-response.md

 it is compared with pure WL is proof for the first referee's statement that "this is how WL should be done" since it performs superior to pure WL.

+## Notes

+- We think it is important to bridge the disconnect between *users* of WL and developers of improved-flat histogram methods.
+- Maybe two paragraphs?
+THIS IS REALLY IMPORTANT (IN THE LETTER)

 (ii) It is not clear[ly] understood why the current calculations were not included in the original article.
 Although the results presented by the [authors] are original, they are only a simple extension of the first work, and do not meet the standards of PRE readers.

-The second referee an important question here to which there are two answers.
+The second referee asks an important question here to which there are two answers.
 First, we only recently became aware of ``production run'' WL and wanted to rapidly compare this with other histogram methods due to the lack of literature detailing its performance vs other flat-histogram methods.
 Second, SAD was